myself-dhivi/customize-shopify-theme/README.md

 1. After reloading the customization panel, ensure that the changes you made are reflected in the preview of your Shopify store.

-# Creating a Product With Product
+# Creating a Product With Variant

 ## Step 1: Access Product Variants